Netcracker/DRNavigator/documentation/Architecture.md

  - `site-manager` is the management service to control DR procedures flow in one kuberneets cluster.
  - `sm-client` - client for management of DR procedures in two or more kubernetes clusters.
 It can be launched as daemon or as cli util.

+The modular system is introduced that will allow different behavior to be applied for different microservices.
+This system is more flexible and will allow us to add or exclude support for certain cases.

+Currently the following modules have been added:

+* `stateful` module - intended for services that will be fully managed through the service's operators.

 ## Stateful module concept